-4.7 Methods for conducting rapid reviews
+3.6 Methods for conducting rapid reviews

-In some cases, the decision around the type of study is determined by circumstances or the expectations of the funders or sponsor.
+In some cases, the decision around the type of study is determined by circumstances or the expectations of the sponsor or funder.
 This has led to a rapid rise of 'rapid reviews'.
 In determining the type of rapid review that is appropriate for the context and timeline, the McMaster Health Forum has developed a Rapid Response guidance framework.